 Through introspection, an AI system should be able to recognize when it needs to deploy capabilities from system 1 or system 2, and also when to switch between the two systems.
 In humans, such a switch depends on many factors, including framing, priming, and the context of the decision environment.
-In an AI system, there seems to be other factors that make up the sufficient conditions for this switch.
-For example, when system 1 cannot find a solution, e.g., because we are in a new environment, or when there are several alternatives that must be considered before choosing an action.
-Or also when we are facing a very high stake decision: a mistake may confer dangerous consequences according to some high-weight criterion.
+In an AI system, there seems to be other factors that make up the sufficient conditions for this switch, e.g., when system 1 cannot find a solution.
+We may also need to switch when we are facing a very high stake decision: a mistake may confer dangerous consequences according to some high-weight criterion.
 Or also when the decision needs to be explainable to a third party.

-\begin{question} How do we model the governance of system 1 and system 2 reasoning in AI?
-When to switch between the two, or combine them?
+\begin{question} How do we model the governance of system 1 and system 2 in an AI?
+When do we switch or combine them?
 Which factors trigger the switch?
-How to define either the divergence between or absence of potential solving procedures?
-How to recognize the presence of these conditions?
+How do we define the divergence between or absence of potential solving procedures?
 How should system 2 act once the switch is triggered?
-When should problems, that until then are handled by system 2, be instead deferred to be solved by system 1 hereafter?
+When should problems be handed back from system 2 to system 1?
 How to interject the notion of time in the governance framework? \end{question}